 Participation is free of charge for all accepted students.
-It includes living expenses, medical insurance for those traveling from outside the EU and all materials required for lab work.
-We ask parents to cover traveling costs to Poznan where the School will take place.
+In case the school is offline, it includes living expenses, medical insurance for those traveling from outside the EU and all materials required for lab work.
+We ask parents to cover traveling costs to Tartu where the School will take place.
 We realize that for some applicants the cost of transportation may be prohibitive.
 In that case, at the time of application we ask you to indicate that you will need additional financial aid for transportation.
-Should you be accepted to the School, the Zimin Foundation will offer partial or, in exceptional cases, the entire cost of getting to our school.
+Should you be accepted, the School will cover a part of, or, in exceptional cases, the entire cost of travel to Tartu.

-Lodging will be organized in one of the dormitories of the Adam Mickiewicz University with faculty and students living in the same building.
+Lodging will be organized in one of the dormitories of the University of Tartu with faculty and students living in the same building.

-To participate in SMTB 2020 the students will require a valid travel passport.
+To participate in SMTB-2021, in case it is offline, the students will require a valid travel passport or other document that allows students to enter Estonia and stay there during the school.
 Some non-EU students will also require a Schengen visa.
-The lack of a visa and travel passport at the time of application should not affect anyone’s decision to apply.
 There will be plenty of time to receive a passport after the admission decisions for SMTB are sent out.
 The SMTB staff will offer all the necessary support and paperwork and, whenever appropriate, will offer financial assistance to cover the costs of the visa application fee and the travel to the nearest visa service center.

 The School of Molecular and Theoretical Biology does not discriminate, in the admission process or otherwise, on the basis of race, color, religion, national origin, sex, marital status, age, sexual orientation, disability or any other potentially discriminatory factors or circumstances.